nginxinc/nginx-gateway-fabric/docs/proposals/data-plane-config.md

 The purpose of this CRD is to contain "global" configuration options for the data plane, and not focused on policy per route or backend.

+NGF will reload NGINX when configuration changes are made.

 In this doc, the term "user" will refer to the cluster operator (the person who installs and manages NGF).
 The cluster operator owns this CRD resource.